Home / Motivic homotopy theory: connections and applications

 Program

-Motivic Homotopy Theory: connections and applications August 17, 2026 to December 18, 2026
+Motivic Homotopy Theory: Connections and Applications August 17, 2026 to December 18, 2026

 Organizers Aravind Asok (University of Southern California), Adrien Dubouloz (Institut de Mathématiques de Bourgogne), Elden Elmanto (University of Toronto, Scarborough; Harvard University), Daniel Isaksen (Wayne State University), Paul-Arne Ostvaer (Università di Milano), Anand Sawant (Tata Institute of Fundamental Research), Kirsten Wickelgren (Duke University), Maria Yakerson (University of Oxford)